Day 1 - Welcome to Auckland

 Hotel: Sugar Loaf Lodge

-Recommended today is optional sightseeing to Tiritiri Matangi from Gulf Harbour (Wed-Sun only).
+Recommended today is optional sightseeing to Tiritiri Matangi from Gulf Harbour (Wednesday to Sunday only).
 Tiritiri Matangi Island in the Hauraki Gulf is an open sanctuary with over 283,000 trees planted over 10 years and many rare and endangered birds have been translocated to the predator free island.
 These include Takahe, Saddleback, Kakariki, Kokako, Whitehead, Little Spotted Kiwi, Stitchbird, Teal, NZ Robin and Fernbird.

 Hotel: The Peace & Plenty Inn